 1 Hearts 2 Spades 3 Diamonds 4 Clubs

-The rankings move in standard poker hand rank ordering:
+The rankings are numbered in standard poker hand rank ordering:

 0 High Card 1 Pair 2 Two-Pair 3 Three of a kind 4 Straight (five cards of sequential rank with no gaps) 5 Flush (five cards of the same suit) 6 Full house (pair + three of a kind) 7 Four of a kind 8 Straight flush (straight of cards all in the same suit) 9 Royal flush (Ace, King, Queen, Jack, Ten, all of the same suit)